Sixtey7/FJ-Backend/README.md

 Eventually plan to leverage k8s to deploy several docker containers (Backend, Frontend, Database, whatever else)

-## TODO
-* For now, I've totally lifted the POM from Helidon.
-I eventually want to turn this into a build.gradle and move over to gradle and take out what I don't want
-* Think about creating schemas for the Account/Transaction object so that the UI has access to the exact same datatype.

 ## Related Projects
 //TODO - will add when the latest and greatest frontend is started